What Is a Life Insurance Beneficiary & Some of the Pitfalls of Selecting One

 There are a lot of buzzwords we use in the life insurance industry and “beneficiary” is one of them.
-As an insurance agent, I often take this knowledge for granted, so I’m writing a series of basic articles for those of you looking for more information.
+As an insurance agent, I often take this knowledge for granted.

-In simple terms, a beneficiary is a person or legal entity that receive some sort of benefit from a benefactor.
-For our purposes, a beneficiary is the person/people or legal entity you choose to receive the proceeds from your life insurance.
+For our purposes, a beneficiary is the person/people or legal entity you choose to receive the cash from your life insurance.

-This is one of the biggest decisions you’ll make when you set up coverage.
-I think a lot of clients think this is just a set it and forget it sort of decision, but it’s not.
+This is one of the biggest decisions you make when you set up a policy.
+A lot of clients think this is just a set it and forget it sort of decision, but it’s not.

 Choose Your Life Insurance Beneficiary Well

 Selecting a life insurance beneficiary takes some serious thought.
 There is a lot of room for complications.
 So let’s take a look at the most common mistakes right now!

 You Don't Pick a Life Insurance Beneficiary At All!